We've compared the Spread Betting Platforms for traders based in UK.

 Additionally, City Index also charges overnight fees if you keep an open trade for the next trading day.
 This fee is not applicable to futures contracts.

-City Index does not charge any fee for making a deposit or withdrawal through bank transfer, debit cards, or credit cards.
+City Index does not charge any fee for making a deposit or withdrawal through bank transfers, debit cards, or credit cards.

 Demo Account: Yes, City Index does offer a demo account to traders.
 This demo account provides unlimited access to all of City Index’s instruments and markets without any fee.
 However, the demo account can only be used for a maximum period of 12 weeks.